careweather/oneil/README.md

 pip install git+ssh://git@github.com/careweather/oneil.git
 ``` -->

 Once installed, Oneil can be run from the command line in the directory where your design is.
-This will open the oneil post-interpreter, which needs a model before it can accept commands:
+This will open the oneil command line interface, which needs a model before it can accept commands:

 ``` { .sh }
 $ cd path/to/directory/containing/your/model